ismomehdi/FIFO-App-for-Crypto/README.md

 ### Deemed Acquisition Cost

 There's also this thing called the *deemed acquisition cost* which you can use alternatively.
 The deemed acquisition cost of your asset is 20% of the selling price or 40% if you've owned the asset for over 10 years.
-Using the deemed acquisition cost might make sense if you've made large enough gains on a trade (if the real cost is less than the deemed one).
+Using the deemed acquisition cost might make sense if the real cost of an asset is less than the deemed one (greater cost means less taxes).